Matilda the Musical: Act II

 Mr Wormwood advises the audience against reading in favour of watching television ("Telly").
 Matilda's classmates sing about their hopes ("When I Grow Up").
 Matilda tells Mrs Phelps more of the story of the acrobat.
 Bound by their contract, she performs her act but is fatally injured, living just long enough to give birth to a girl.
 Her husband invites the acrobat's sister to move in and look after his daughter.
 The girl's aunt is secretly cruel ("The Trick Started Well").

 Mr Wormwood is pleased because he tricked his Russian customers ("I'm So Clever").
 Matilda scolds him, so he locks her in her bedroom.
 Matilda continues the story of the acrobat's daughter.
 The aunt locks her in the cellar, where the father finds her.
 Filled with rage, he chases the aunt but is never seen again ("I'm Here").

 The next day, Miss Trunchbull forces Miss Honey's class to undergo a gruelling physical education lesson ("The Smell of Rebellion").
 Miss Trunchbull bullies the children, then verbally abuses Matilda, but Matilda discovers she can move objects with her mind ("Quiet").
 Matilda demonstrates her powers to Miss Honey who tells of her own cruel and abusive aunt, who looked after her as a child after her parents died.
 When Miss Honey first became a teacher, her aunt produced a bill detailing everything Miss Honey consumed as a child, along with other expenses, and forced her to sign a contract binding her to pay it all back.
 Desperate to escape, Miss Honey found refuge in an old farm shed ("My House").
 Matilda recognizes Miss Honey's scarf from the story of the acrobat—which she realizes is the true story of Miss Honey's childhood, and that her wicked aunt is Miss Trunchbull.

-Miss Trunchbull schemes to punish Lavender, but her classmates try to intervene.
-Matilda uses her powers to write on the blackboard, saying it is the ghost of Miss Honey's father ("Chalk Writing").
+Miss Trunchbull schemes to punish Lavender for putting a newt in the jug of water she usually drinks from, but her classmates try to intervene.
+Matilda uses her powers to write on the blackboard posing as the ghost of Miss Honey's father ("Chalk Writing").
 Miss Trunchbull runs away and the children celebrate ("Revolting Children").

 Miss Honey receives her parents' house and money, and she becomes the new headmistress.
 Matilda can no longer use her powers.
 The Wormwoods try to escape with Matilda to Spain but the Russian mafia arrive.
 Sergei is impressed by Matilda's intellect, and he lets them go ("This Little Girl" reprise).
 Matilda is allowed to live with Miss Honey as the Wormwoods leave for Spain ("When I Grow Up" (reprise)/"Naughty" (reprise)).